 The enterprise market requires reliable wireless access across various settings, including smart cities, utilities, factories, buildings, campuses, transportation hubs, stadiums, and suburban developments.
 Our NimbeLink embedded modems serve numerous enterprise sectors requiring cellular connectivity such as packaging, logistics, EV charging, smart cities, smart buildings, agriculture, and asset tracking.
 These NimbeLink cellular modems, which are both patented and end-device certified, minimize the need for additional carrier certifications.
 Our asset trackers are deployed across transportation, supply chain, cold chain, and other specialized applications.
 Our asset tracking solution utilizes a cellular backbone with Wi-Fi and GPS triangulation, along with various sensors like temperature, motion, distance, tilt, and humidity to monitor asset location and condition in various environments.
 In addition to hardware, our asset tracking offering includes a recurring revenue component, our subscription-based NLink cloud-based device enablement platform, which allows for deployment and integration with enterprise systems via open APIs.
-Our custom products feature joint engineering collaboration with strategic customers to develop IDT for specific applications, including access points, gateways, fixed wireless access devices and utility meters.
+Our custom products feature joint engineering collaboration with strategic customers to develop IIoT for specific applications while helping them reduce their time to market.
+Our enterprise IoT and M2M antennas are extensively deployed in diverse systems, devices, and applications, including access points, gateways, fixed wireless access devices and utility meters.
 In 2023, we unveiled a new line of Fixed Wireless Access products designed to address 5G connectivity challenges, reduce deployment costs and enhance customer experiences.
 In 2023, we also announced our LighthouseTM smart repeaters platform designed to reduce an operator's capital expenses for extending range, while enhancing 5G coverage.